amirkkn/terraform-template-merge-files/README.md

 }
 ```

-After terraform apply the above code block executed 2 times and redirected the contents to one single stream_<timestamp>.conf file.
+After terraform apply the above code block executed 2 times and redirected the contents to one single stream.conf file.
 The generated file is stored on your local machine under rendered_template/ directory